The Link Between Vitamin D Deficiency and Fatigue: Signs & Fixes

 Selecting Fortified Foods and Natural Sources

-Most infant formulas contain enough for babies drinking at least 1000 mL daily.
-Otherwise, infants up to 12 months need a supplement of 400 international units.
+Human milk is low in vitamin D. Breastfeeding parents can take a supplement to fortify their milk.
+Most infant formulas contain adequate amounts for babies drinking at least 1000 mL daily; otherwise, infants up to 12 months need a 400 IU daily supplement.

 Common Food Sources